ferdium/.github/profile/README.md

 ### Ferdi
 Ferdi is a hard-fork of Franz, and **Ferdium** is a hard-fork of Ferdi.
 We started the Ferdium project after the major issues that Ferdi experienced from the project owner (which was one person).
 Former Ferdi contributors got offended and disrespected.
-The Ferdi social accounts, GitHub organization and domains where also taken down multiple times by the owner.
+The Ferdi social accounts, GitHub organization and domains were also taken down multiple times by the owner.
+They also (unilaterally) made a decision to monetize Ferdi - which was not in line with the rest of the contributors.

 On the 11th of June 2022 the owner of the Ferdi project announced on Twitter: "There will be no further updates to Ferdi.
 Thanks to everyone for the wild ride!".